-Many employers are averse to adopting pre-hire assessments as they consider them to be introducing additional litigation and compliance risks into their hiring process.
+Many employers are averse to adopting pre-hire assessments; they consider them to be introducing additional litigation and compliance risks to their hiring process.

-This is a common misconception; in fact, reviewing federal court cases one will find almost 4 times as many court cases challenging Interview practices than pre-hire assessment practices.
+This is a common misconception; in fact, when reviewing federal court cases, one will find almost four times as many court cases challenging Interview practices than pre-hire assessment practices.

 What is adverse treatment and adverse impact?